TheSirLancelot/Netulla/README.md

 # CMSC495
 This application is written in Python using the Streamlit framework.
-This tool is mostly a pet project, but the intent is for it to encompass multiple functions primarily used in the security industry.

 # Docker
 - From the root directory, run: